Frontend Stacks

 jQuery served an important role as a cross-browser adapter & enhancement to what JavaScript functions were available to developers.
 In this current era, browser support for JavaScript language features is consistent, and enhancements have been made to the language that make many of jQuery's features redundant.
 This change will be reflected by Bootstrap in the upcoming v5 release.

 There may still be UI components that depend on jQuery.
 Many of the Bootstrap 4-themed UI components (like bootstrap-selectopen in new window) rely on jQuery.
 This is a reasonable design choice for them in the Bootstrap 4 era, since Bootstrap itself depends on jQuery.
-You can continue to use these libraries -- the directive is to phase jQuery out, not that developers are forbidden from using it.
+Bootstrap 5 no longer depends on jQuery, so most of these components have stopped working with it.

 UI Widgets